TheGrapeVineCo/The-GrapeVine-Docs/README.md

 A user who has an accelerated account with more abilities than a registered user.

 *Post*
-Please note that this term post is currently not being used.
+Please note that this term is currently not being used.
 An example of when this can be used: a post is when a registered user creates a new wine listing.
 This function isn’t available in this first version of the app.